ssl-core/ssl-core/docs/contribution-guidelines.md

 ### Use the Imperative

-Inkeeping with the standard output of git itself, all commit commit message titles must be written using the imperative:
+Inkeeping with the standard output of git itself, all commit message titles must be written using the imperative:

 **Good**